Hire Chinese Employees in China

 Again, make sure your candidate is not interviewing with other companies or already having another job offer on hand.
 The candidate could get it after/during the interviewing process with your company.
 If he is in another on-going interview process/-es or has another offer on hand – you should find out what will be most important for the candidate to make a decision.
 Maybe you could offer something more competitive than the other company to “win” the candidate.

 Be Efficient With the Job-Offer Issuing and the On-Boarding Process.

 Be prepared for a counteroffer.
 After the candidate receives the job offer – he/she will give a resignation letter to his current company, and there is a big risk that his/her current company will try to convince him/her to stay.

-At New Horizons our consultants know how to deal with so many various situations here in China and we acquired a lot of valuable and useful experience.
+At New Horizons our China Headhunters Consultants know how to deal with various situations that companies are facing in China.

 In our recruitment process, we are taking care of all the aspects mentioned in this article and many more.
 We customize our search and recruitment process to every particular project we lead, so if you don’t feel confident to do recruitment for your company in China yourself – we would be glad to take care of it and help you to find the right talent for your company.